 Precautions should always be used when cutting small pieces on the miter saw.
 Use goggles

-I cut the 45 degree cut for the return. the piece on the left will be the one we will use.
+In the cut the 45 degree cut for the return. the piece on the left will be the one we will use.
 Next we have to cut the return that fits in this little space.
-Where the cut ends at the bottom should end up where we made are mark.
+Where the bottom ends should end up where we are made.

 You may need to study this photo a little to see what I am explaining here.

 This is after the cut is made the small piece is the return we will use.
-The cut on the saw was a 90 degree straight cut right on the mark we made.
+The cut on the saw was a 90 degree straight cut right on the market we made.

 Here you can see how the return fits together with the quarter round that will be installed.
 The return needs to be glued on with a good adhesive caulk or some wood glue.
-After the piece is installed use some caulk to fill in any gaps that may show.
+After the piece has been installed use some caulk to fill in any gaps that may show.

 The is the finished product.
 The quarter round is installed with the return.